Ancient Coins and Their History

 Lydian Coins

 Croesus, a wealthy and influential king in ancient Lydia, invented coins during the 5th century B.C.E.
-These Silver pieces featured his image and set the example for government-issued coinage still followed to this day.
-There are some examples of coin-like tokens made of electrum issued by his predecessor, King Alyattes, but it was Croesus who introduced the idea of making Silver coins possessing inherent value.
+These silver pieces featured his image and set the example for government-issued coinage still followed to this day.
+There are some examples of coin-like tokens made of electrum issued by his predecessor, King Alyattes, but it was Croesus who introduced the idea of making silver coins possessing inherent value.
 While most Lydian coins are now held in museums and private collections, you can still find them for sale, such as the Lydian Silver Half Stater.

 A depiction of Medieval coins